fabric-devkit/demo-ldap/README.md

 ## WebSocket server **
 This creates a WebSocket server that listens for messages on port 8081 and interacts with the HLF network via the SDK.
 At present, only the enrol functionality has been implemented.
 Start with ``node server.js``
-TODO: Get error handling working.
+TODO: Finish Dockerization and add to main start script.
 Add some interaction with chaincode.

 ## Webapp **Work in progress**
 Intended to provide a user logon interface which will then allow authenticated interaction with the blockchain.